 A 2008 graduate of Purdue University, majoring in political science, Katie worked on Indiana Governor Mitch Daniels’ re-election campaign in 2008 as a deputy finance director then as a project coordinator in the Mayor’s Office at the City of Indianapolis.
 In 2009, she returned to the Indiana Republican Party as the finance director for the Governor’s Aiming Higher PAC.
 In 2011, she continued to work on the PAC in addition to her role as director of operations for the Governor’s Aiming Higher, Inc. organization.
 She then joined the Indiana Soybean Alliance, Indiana Corn Marketing Council and Indiana Corn Growers Association as the public affairs and industry relations director where she worked on industry affairs, policy, membership and corporate partner relations.

-Katie is actively involved with her national fraternity, Alpha Chi Omega, as a chapter advisor and member of the Young Alumnae Panel.
-She is a graduate and board member of the Richard G. Lugar Excellence in Public Service Series and is active with political campaigns.
-Katie is a member of the 1816 Board at the Indiana State Museum and a member of the American Legion Auxiliary.
+Katie is actively involved with her national fraternity, Alpha Chi Omega, and serves as an advisor and Centennial Campaign Committee member at her Purdue University chapter.
+She is a graduate and former board member of the Richard G. Lugar Excellence in Public Service Series, now leading their Policy Circle Committee, and is active with political campaigns.
+Katie serves as a Policy Circle leader in her community and is a member of the American Legion Auxiliary

 Katie has formally served as the young farmer chair for the Marion County Farm Bureau in Indianapolis and was a volunteer for Ag in the Classroom.
 She is a 10-year 4-H member and continues to support the Indiana 4-H Foundation.